Mary Jane Osborn: Personal life

 She married painter Ralph Osborn.
 She had no children.
 She was interested in poetry and the arts, including ballet and opera.

 Osborn died January 17, 2019, in Farmington, Connecticut, at the age of 91 following complications after emergency surgery.

 Honors and awards

 Osborn was elected to the American Academy of Arts and Sciences in 1977, the National Academy of Sciences in 1978, and the American Academy of Microbiology in 1992.
 She was appointed to the National Science Board (governing body of the National Science Foundation) by President Jimmy Carter in 1980.

 She was chosen for the Chancellor's Distinguished Lectureship at the University of California, Berkeley in 1982.
-In 2002, the University of Connecticut Medical School established an annual Osborn Lectureship to honor female scientists.
+In 2002, the University of Connecticut Medical School established an annual Osborn Lectureship to honor women scientists.